BettercareHealth/bettercare/nc/nc-9.md

 5. The phototherapy lights are usually set at about 40 cm above the infant.
 6. Milk feeds should be continued unless there is a contraindication.
 Extra clear feeds are not necessary.
 Unless the TSB is very high, breast milk feeds can be continued.
 7. The infant’s skin temperature should be recorded every 3 hours.
 Lying undressed under phototherapy can result in either hypothermia or hyperthermia.
-8. The infant should be weighed every 12 hours.
+8. The infant should be weighed every 12&nbsp;hours.
 Weight loss is the best clinical guide to dehydration.
 9. The infant is often turned onto the abdomen or back after each feed.
 However, this has not been shown to increase the effectiveness of phototherapy.
 10. Make sure that the mother can visit or stay with her infant during phototherapy.